-'''

-1 College's -- I won't say fault -- it was due to the

-'''

-- 2 College, okay?
-Dr. Wall filed his expert reports in - 3 April 2021, almost a year ago now, and we were gearing - 4 up, ready to go, and the College had to say, No, we're - 5 not ready. - 6 And so here we are, you know, over a year later, - 7 after all this happened.
+College's -- I won't say fault -- it was due to the College, okay?
+Dr. Wall filed his expert reports in April 2021, almost a year ago now, and we were gearing up, ready to go, and the College had to say, No, we're not ready.

+And so here we are, you know, over a year later, after all this happened.
 That's not on Dr. Wall.
-He's - 8 keen to see this go through, he's ready to see it go - 9 through, but he has a right to full answer in the - 10 defence, and he's going to assert that, and he's going - 11 to require two days for closing argument.
-Those are my - 12 submissions. - 13 THE CHAIR: I think before we caucus to - 14 consider a response, I will say that I can't speak for - 15 the two regulated members on the Panel, but I can speak - 16 for myself, and I think I can -- it's probably the same - 17 situation for -- we're under significant demands - 18 these days.
-I'm booking 10 to 15 days a month for - 19 hearings, so it's difficult to find these periods of - 20 time.
-I know everybody has demands on their calendar. - 21 We all just had a month off at -- some weeks off - 22 at Christmas, but fair enough, Mr. Kitchen, we will -- - 23 the Hearing Tribunal will caucus with counsel, and - 24 we'll take a -- and I hate to start doing this, but - 25 we'll take as short a break as possible, we'll be back - 26 in 10 minutes.
-If not, we'll let know, and she
+He's keen to see this go through, he's ready to see it go through, but he has a right to full answer in the defence, and he's going to assert that, and he's going to require two days for closing argument.
+Those are my submissions.

-- 1 can advise everybody, and then hopefully we can move - 2 forward.
-So if you could -- thank you, - 3 (ADJOURNMENT) - 4 THE CHAIR: Well, the Hearing Tribunal and - 5 our counsel have considered the information we were - 6 presented with.
-I think our conclusion is that - 7 expecting to conclude final arguments and deliberations - 8 on the same day is probably not realistic.
-We also - 9 need time, and we also do not want a break following - 10 closing arguments until we're able to meet and - 11 deliberate on this matter.
-So I think it's realistic - 12 to ask for two days and to find two days that are - 13 consecutive.
-I'm not going to ask people to look at - 14 calenders now.
-Perhaps we can do that over lunch or at - 15 the end of the day. - I think we should get back on track and get this - 17 witness in, but I will say that the Hearing Tribunal - 18 has confirmed that they would be willing to meet on - 19 April 3rd.
-We're meeting on Saturday, tomorrow, so if - 20 Sunday, April 3rd, is an option, that could be two days - 21 in a row.
-Otherwise, Ms. will be back in the - 22 position of asking people if they could -- perhaps - there's been changes to people's calenders, but, - 24 anyway, try and find two consecutive days. - 25 It is a big -- I appreciate Mr. Kitchen's - 26 comments, there is a lot of evidence to cover, there's
+13 THE CHAIR: I think before we caucus to 14 consider a response, I will say that I can't speak for the two regulated members on the Panel, but I can speak 15 for myself, and I think I can -- it's probably the same 16 17 situation for -- we're under significant demands these days.
+I'm booking 10 to 15 days a month for 18 hearings, so it's difficult to find these periods of 19 20 time.
+I know everybody has demands on their calendar.
+We all just had a month off at -- some weeks off 21 22 at Christmas, but fair enough, Mr. Kitchen, we will -the Hearing Tribunal will caucus with counsel, and 23 24 we'll take a -- and I hate to start doing this, but 25 we'll take as short a break as possible, we'll be back 26 in 10 minutes.
+If not, we'll let know, and she can advise everybody, and then hopefully we can move 1 2 forward.
+So if you could -- thank you, 3 (ADJOURNMENT) 4 THE CHAIR: Well, the Hearing Tribunal and our counsel have considered the information we were 5 6 presented with.
+I think our conclusion is that 7 expecting to conclude final arguments and deliberations on the same day is probably not realistic.
+We also 8 need time, and we also do not want a break following 9 10 closing arguments until we're able to meet and 11 deliberate on this matter.
+So I think it's realistic 12 to ask for two days and to find two days that are 13 consecutive.
+I'm not going to ask people to look at 14 calenders now.
+Perhaps we can do that over lunch or at the end of the day.
+15 I think we should get back on track and get this 16 witness in, but I will say that the Hearing Tribunal 17 has confirmed that they would be willing to meet on 18 April 3rd.
+We're meeting on Saturday, tomorrow, so if 19 20 Sunday, April 3rd, is an option, that could be two days Otherwise, Ms. will be back in the 21 in a row.
+22 position of asking people if they could -- perhaps there's been changes to people's calenders, but, 23 24 anyway, try and find two consecutive days.
+25 It is a big -- I appreciate Mr. Kitchen's also some complex legal arguments to be made, and I'm sure Mr. will have significant submissions to make as well, so we will try to find two days.
+I'm not going to cancel April 4th at the moment until we've found an option, but we will ask to focus on doing that as soon as possible.

+26 comments, there is a lot of evidence to cover, there's